 Howard Zinn (Truth seeker)

-It’s better to tell a short story well, than a long one poorly.
+It’s better to tell a short story well than tell a long story poorly.

 We’re not fond of salesmen.